 Powerscourt Townhouse Centre, 59 William St.

-A townhouse suggests a more compact property, suited to city living, Powerscourt, however, was once the residence of Lord Powerscourt, and is of mansion proportions.
-Now glass-roofed, and the rooms filled with retail and restaurants, it’s a great spot to while away an afternoon: coffee and a sandwich at The Pepper Pot, browsing for antiques (serious enthusiasts should also hit up Frances Street).
-Article is one of its more noteworthy stores, occupying what was once Lord Powerscourt’s dressing room and home to a thoughtful assortment of homewares, knick-knacks, and textiles.
+A townhouse suggests a more compact property, suited to city living, Powerscourt, however, was once the residence of Lord Powerscourt and is of mansion proportions.
+Now glass-roofed, and the rooms filled with retail and restaurants, it’s a great spot to while away an afternoon: coffee and a sandwich at the Pepper Pot, browsing for antiques (serious enthusiasts should also hit up Frances Street).
+Article is one of its more noteworthy stores, occupying what was once Lord Powerscourt’s dressing room and home to a thoughtful assortment of homewares, knickknacks, and textiles.
 If you're lucky, a musician will be playing the grand piano at the base of the staircase, filling the space with music that somehow manages to soar above the din of a hundred or so people shopping, dining, and chatting.

 6a-7a Monkstown Crescent, Monkstown

 Sarah Gill wanted to bring the fashion concept stores she saw in New York and Paris to Dublin—so she did, and Seagreen has been a Southside staple since its 2006 opening.
 Located in leafy seaside suburb Monkstown, Seagreen's inventory ranges across Frame and J Brand jeans, silky Equipment tops, Anine Bing leather jackets, Joie dresses, and chic activewear.
-The boutique is a pleasure to shop, and not only for clothing: the smart edit is peppered with lifestyle and art books, Hermès perfumes, and delicate jewelry.
+The boutique is a pleasure to shop, and not only for clothing: The smart edit is peppered with lifestyle and art books, Hermès perfumes, and delicate jewelry.
 The dressing rooms are arguably some of the prettiest in Dublin, with raw-silk drapes and vintage wallpaper.
 The entire space smells wonderful (probably the Fornasetti candles), and the service is personable yet unobtrusive.
-After a leisurely browse, pop into nearby Salt [LINK] for lunch.
+After a leisurely browse, pop into nearby Salt for lunch.